-The Chief Compliance Officer and Mr. Horn supervise the personal trading activities and adherence to the Code of Ethics for all employees.
+The Chief Compliance Officer, the President, and the Executive Vice President supervise the personal trading activities and adherence to the Code of Ethics for all employees.

 Bernard R. Horn, Jr., President, can be reached at (617) 951-1365.
-Elizabeth S. Murray, CCO, can be reached at (617) 951-0004.
+Jason Crawshaw, Executive Vice President, can be reached at (617) 951-1365.
+Roberto Ramirez, CCO, can be reached at (617) 951-1365.

-\CFA Institute Financial Advisor Statement for SEC Form ADV
+CFA Institute Financial Advisor Statement for SEC Form ADV